In this article on Bootstrapping in Angular, let us find out how Angular works internally and bootstraps our app. We use ng new

 The Angular finds out the entry point from the configuration file angular.json

 .
 This file is located in the root folder of the project.
-The relevant part of the angular.json
+The relevant part from angular.json

 is shown below